RicardoRios46/BrainCoord/README.md

 python braincoord.py --database_file MN --reference_point bregma --ap 33 --ml 15 --dv 63.7
 ```

-If the nucleus is not in this database, upload  your own database as a .cvs file with the format previously mentioned.
+If the nucleus of your interest is not in this database, upload  your own database as a .cvs file with the format previously mentioned.
 At the end, the script will rise a list with the resultant coordinates (AP, ML, DV), which indicates the point to move at the stereotaxic frame.

 Is important to notice this version only accepts files with a minimun of two rows of coordinates.
 In the case of the user  requires to enter a particular coordinate instead of the predicted one by the program, load a .csv file with the particular coordinates follow by a second row fill with: [0, 0, 0, 0, 0, 0].